It’s not easy to count the most spoken languages of Africa. So which language should you learn to speak with the most people in Africa?

 A second complicating factor of defining a most-spoken language of Africa is that there are dialect continuums, where people have to make different amounts of effort to understand another speaker.

 For example, “Arabic” is not one language (excluding Modern Standard Arabic, which is more a parent language than a spoken language in itself).
 It’s a mistake to say “Arabic” is a big language, because two Arabic speakers from distant countries may not understand each other at all unless they slow down a lot and make an effort to speak standard Arabic as much as possible.

-Swahili technically is comprised of a few smaller dialects, but for all practical purposes they’re mutually intelligible… until you come across a word you have never heard.
+Swahili technically is an umbrella language under which there are a few smaller dialects, but for all practical purposes they’re mutually intelligible… until you come across a word you have never heard.